Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 #### Cross-price elasticities

 Cross-price elasticities indicate how price of one product affects sales of other products.
-For instance, if the cross-price-elasticity of demand for peanut butter (impacted product) with respect to price of jelly (impacting product) is -3, you can expect a 3% increase of demand for peanut butter if you lower the price of jelly by 1%.
+For instance, if the cross-price-elasticity of demand for peanut butter (the affected product) with respect to price of jelly (the affecting product) is -3, you can expect a 3% increase of demand for peanut butter if you lower the price of jelly by 1%.

 When deciding on the price of a product, the purpose of finding the related products